Natasha Thomas (footballer)

+Natasha Thomas (born 19 December 1995) is a footballer who plays as a forward for Adran Premier club Wrexham.
+Born in England, she plays for the Jamaica national team.

+Club career

-Natasha Thomas (born 19 December 1995) is an English footballer who plays as a forward for Ipswich Town.
-She previously played for Waveney and Lowestoft Town, joining Ipswich in 2015, at the age of 19.
+Thomas previously played for Waveney and Lowestoft Town, joining Ipswich in 2015, at the age of 19.
 She also works as a gym instructor.

-Club career

-Thomas is the Ipswich Town record appearance maker and goal scorer.
+She is the Ipswich Town record appearance maker and goal scorer.

+In May 2026, Thomas departed the club after 11 years.On 3 July, it was announced that Thomas signed with Adran Premier club Wrexham.

 International career

 Thomas received a call for Jamaica in 2024.
 She made her international debut on 25 October 2024, coming on as a 70th minute substitution against France, becoming Ipswich Town's first full international.